-The program of the Integrated Research Training Group (RTG) aims at educating PhD students in a multidisciplinary approach combining cell and molecular biology, biochemistry, structural biology and optical (bio)physics.
-In particular the study programme introduces students trained in molecular biology to protein structural and biophysical methods.
+The program of the Integrated Research Training Group (RTG) aims at educating doctoral students in a multidisciplinary approach combining cell and molecular biology, biochemistry, structural biology and optical (bio)physics.
+In particular the study program introduces students trained in molecular biology to protein structural and biophysical methods.
 Conversely, students with a strong background in biophysics are exposed to basic methods and concepts in molecular cell biology.

 The study program of the RTG consists of scientific lectures, seminars and courses (mostly in block format), and also provides several opportunities for students to acquire soft skills.